AhmedBHameed/Tour.js/README.md

 ## 🔬 Features and why Tour.js

 I was searching for a slider or carousel as they call it today for making my own specefic slider according to my properties.
 I did not find some thing special so i decided to build my own slider that can accept any developer requirement.

+Tour.js also work with asynchronous request using observer event if you use like example Angular http API but be in mind that features will still work for a period time to prevent any huge memory size utilization.

 Lets go with Tour.js features:
 When you run Tour function you can pass an object to do some controlls, the whole object is like this.